Hugh E. Conway

-Hugh Edward Conway (born 1942) was a college professor and expert on labor economics and the construction industry in the United States.
+Hugh Edward Conway (born 1942) is a college professor and expert on labor economics and the construction industry in the United States.
 He held the Department of Labor Chair and taught economics at the Industrial College of the Armed Forces.
-He traveled extensively with military and academic groups studying construction project across the United States and around the world.
+He traveled extensively with military and academic groups studying construction projects across the United States and around the world.
 Conway wrote numerous articles on a wide range of labor and economics-related subjects.
 He also compiled and edited several books.

 Early life

 Hugh Conway was born in New York City, New York on 9 October 1942.
 Conway attended Cornell University, receiving a Bachelor of Science degree in industrial and labor relations in 1964.
 He then went on to attend graduate school at the London School of Economics, where he earned a Master of Science in economics degree in 1965.
 The next step for Conway was doctoral level education at University of London.
 He did his doctoral work at the university's School of Oriental and African Studies.
 In 1968, the University of London awarded him a doctor of philosophy degree in economics and labor relations.
 An article based on his thesis was published in an Australian academic journal.

 Conway served in the United States Army between 1968 and 1972.
 He received a Bronze Star Medal and several campaign medals for his service during the Vietnam War.